wjb108/Order-System/README.md

 🌮 Taco order system for pickup orders

-📁 Render data from AirTable API with menu items with fields: image, title, price, quantity, description
+📁 Render data from AirTable API with menu items with fields: image, title, price, description

 🥡 Select number of tacos to shopping cart, modify order quantity if desired, submit order and receive receipt